£1m homeless initiative

-The initiative has been so successful – the money saved on placing homeless people in costly B&Bs meant that Christchurch House payed for itself in less than four years – that a second disused property has now been bought and renovation work starts soon to convert it into more short stay accommodation to help homeless people in the town.
+The initiative has been so successful – the money saved on placing homeless people in costly B&Bs meant that Christchurch House paid for itself in less than four years – that a second disused property has now been bought and renovation work starts soon to convert it into more short stay accommodation to help homeless people in the town.

 The building, 112 Beaver Road, is close to Christchurch House and was formerly used to house clergy from the neighbouring Christ Church South Ashford.